 TABLE OF CONTENTS

 As your business grows and makes purchases that require financing, you will often come across terms like business credit score and personal guarantee.
 As you may already know, businesses have credit scores that allow financial institutions to deem how trustworthy they’ll be as a borrower.
 Many small businesses and startups require business loans to fund their ventures, but getting approval can be tricky.
 Only around 27.9% of small business loan requests at big banks get approval.
 Depending on the size and age of the business, lenders may not feel comfortable loaning money without substantial business history or proof of financial stability.
 The is where the personal guarantee comes in.
-Read on to learn more about what a personal guarantor is, the implications of a loans guarantee, and how guaranteed loans will affect your financial position.
+Read on to learn more about what a personal guarantor is, the implications of a loan guarantee, and how guaranteed loans will affect your financial position.

 What is a Personal Guarantee